rajjitlai/bca-2nd-sem-Python/README.md

 ### 15. # Python function to calculate the sum and product of two compatible matrices [sum&product.py](./15-sum%26product/sum%26product.py)

 ### 16. # Python function that takes a list of numbers as input from the user and produces the corresponding cumulative list where each element in the list present at index i is the sum of elements at index j <= i [cuList.py](./16-cumulativeList/cuList.py)

+### 17. #  Python function that takes n as an input and creates a list of n lists such that ith list contains first five multiples of i [nlist.py](./17-nlist/nlist.py)

 ## Extra, taught in Class